First constraint on the weak mixing angle using direct detection experiments: Neutrino event rate

 In this section, we briefly discuss the neutrino-induced event rate following \cite{Billard:2013qya}.
 In our analysis, the source of the neutrinos is the Sun, as it produces neutrinos with the desired flux and energy.
 The neutrino-induced event rate is given by \cite{Billard:2013qya}

 where $i \in {N,e}$ for nuclear and electron recoil respectively, $N_T$ is the number of target particles, $E_\nu$ refers to neutrino energy.
 The solar neutrino fluxes (d$\phi/$d${E_\nu}$) and related uncertainties are adapted from \cite{OHare:2020lva}.
 The differential \cevns or $\nu$-$e$ cross section is represented by d$\sigma/$d$E_{i}$\footnote{We use tree level cross sections, see Refs.\,\cite{Marciano:1980pb, Bahcall:1995mm, Erler:2013xha, Tomalak:2020zfh} for the effect of radiative corrections.}.
-The minimum required neutrino energies $E^{\text{min}}_{\nu,i}$ for nuclear and electron recoil are different.
+The minimum required neutrino energies $E^{\text{min}}_{\nu,i}$ for nuclear and electron recoil are \keep{:}

+where $m_N$ and $m_e$ are the masses of the nucleus and the electron, respectively.
+The corresponding nuclear and electron recoil energies are $E_N$ and $E_e$, respectively.
 For the case of nuclear recoil the differential \cevns cross section is

-with $m_N$ as the mass of the nucleus, the Fermi coupling constant $G_F = 1.166\times 10^{-5}$\,GeV$^{-2}$, and $F(E_{N})$ is the Helm form factor.
+where the Fermi coupling constant $G_F = 1.166\times 10^{-5}$\,GeV$^{-2}$, and $F(E_{N})$ is the weak nuclear form factor, which generically depends on the nuclear recoil energy and the nuclear charge radius.
+However, in our analysis, we have assumed it to be the Helm form factor.
+In our recoil energy regime, the uncertainties related to the form factor are numerically insignificant.
 For a nucleus having $Z$ protons and $N$ neutrons, the weak nuclear hypercharge, $Q_W$, related to weak mixing angle through

 Unlike the tree level \cevns cross-section, the neutrino-electron scattering cross section is flavour dependent, and is given by

 where $Z_{\rm eff}^{\rm Xe}$ is the recoil energy dependent effective electron charge of Xe, adapted from \cite{Chen:2016eab, AtzoriCorona:2022jeb} and $m_e$ is the electron mass.
 The neutrino flavour specific vector (which depends on the weak mixing angle) and axial couplings to electrons are respectively